ThepHuck/VCF_Preparation/README.md

 ## VCF host prep

-This is a simple script you can copy & paste into a terminal to set some of the required configuration for VCF.
+This script sets some of the required configuration for VCF:
 - Optionally sets the hostname fqdn to the name supplied in the array, uncomment the three lines to set host fqdn (this is needed if the hostname is still localhost from a manual install)
 - Sets DNS servers, network domain name & search domains
 - Adds NTP server